redding/dk/README.md

 end
 ```

 Each callback can be optionally configured with a set of params.
-This can be especially useful when you want to control the order 3rd-party tasks are run in.
+Callbacks can either be appended or prepended (this can be especially useful when you want to control the order 3rd-party tasks are run in).

 The callback tasks will be run in the order they are added before/after the `run!` method of the task they are added to.
 The [`halt` task helper](https://github.com/redding/dk#halt) does not stop these callbacks from running.